fermarsan/aixt/README.md

 Cool, go ahead and make the contributions you want, then submit a new pull request

-The microcontroller or board that you use is not listed [here](docs/Devices%20and%20Boards.md) and you know programming it C?...
+The microcontroller or board that you use is not listed [here](docs/Devices%20and%20Boards.md) and you know programming it in C?...
 You can easily add it to Aixt, please check [CONTRIBUTING.md](CONTRIBUTING.md).

 Take a look at [TODO.md](TODO.md) to find a task for you.